 Regarding the civil statutes, they lost their importance because ancient Israel ended as a nation by the Romans in 70 AD.
 And literal Israel was substituted by spiritual Israel or the New Testament church, which consists of Jews and Gentiles, that accept Christ as Lord and Savior (Galatians 3:26, 29).

 And thus, “the righteousness [or “requirements”] of the law” is “fulfilled” in the believers (Romans 8:4).
-Correctly does Paul, using the schoolmaster figure of speech, to teach that Christians are no longer “under a schoolmaster.”
+Correctly does Paul, use the schoolmaster figure of speech, to teach that Christians are no longer “under a schoolmaster.”
 It is hard to understand how anyone could conclude that Paul, in Galatians 3:25, abolishes the Ten Commandments, God’s moral law.
 The truth is that so long as believers live, the divine law will be written upon their hearts and seen in their godly characters.